Catherine Martin (politician): Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media

 On entering government, Martin was appointed as Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, succeeding both Josepha Madigan and Shane Ross in different aspects of her portfolio.

 On 17 December 2022, she was re-appointed to the same positions following Leo Varadkar's appointment as Taoiseach.

 On 22 June 2023, RTÉ admitted that it paid its top presenter Ryan Tubridy €345,000 more than publicly declared between 2017 and 2022.
 Martin said it was unacceptable that the expected standards of transparency and accountability had not been met.
 Two days later, Martin met with chair of the RTÉ Board Siún Ní Raghallaigh and ordered a full review of the governance and culture at RTÉ and said its executive board was not told of the hidden payments that caused an "existential" crisis for the national broadcaster.

 Martin lost her seat in the 2024 Irish general election.

+Post-political career

+In January 2026, Martin was appointed Head of Policy for the newly established Irish branch of The Ivors Academy.